-During the previous Legislative Assembly, the Nunavut's airport's 20-year infrastructure needs assessment report was produced and tabled in the Legislative Assembly.
-Can the minister indicate when an updated needs assessment report will be finalized, and reconfirm if his department is now considering paving Kugluktuk's existing runway so as to encourage the return of the jet service?
+During the previous Legislative Assembly, the Nunavut Airports 20-year Infrastructure Needs Assessment report was produced and tabled in the Legislative Assembly.
+Can the minister indicate when an updated needs assessment report will be finalized, and can he confirm if his department is now considering paving Kugluktuk's existing runway so as to encourage the return of jet service?
 Thank you, Mr. Speaker.